 The UK’s favourite DIY and home improvement expert, Tommy Walsh, is calling for more to be done to protect workers from the dangers of silica dust.

-While he became aware of silica particulates as an issue around five years ago, in relation to the disposal of plasterboard, Tommy says that he has not heard the issue discussed on building sites.
-This is in spite of the fact that 81% of those regularly exposed to silica are construction workers.
+While he became aware of the dangers of silica dust as an issue around five years ago, in relation to the disposal of plasterboard, Tommy says that he has not heard the issue discussed on building sites.
+This is in spite of the fact that 81% of those regularly exposed to silica dust are construction workers.

-More from Tommy, “over half of the country’s construction is done by small builders and ‘One-man-band’ outfits.
+He continued, “over half of the country’s construction is done by small builders and ‘one-man-band’ outfits.
 Air quality has always been a secondary concern to them, as they don’t know enough about it.
 Everyone would rather work safe than not safe, but they can’t do that if they don’t have the awareness.
 Health and safety can often be ignored due to cost-saving, time-saving, or ignorance, but if we can normalise the importance of air quality it will make it harder to ignore.”

-Recent data has shown that silica is the biggest risk to construction workers after asbestos, with cases and exposure rising year on year.
-There are 12,000 deaths a year in the UK from inhalation of particulates including silica in the workplace, opposed to just 142 recorded due to workplace accidents between 2020/2021.
+Recent data has shown that respirable crystalline silica (RCS) is the biggest risk to construction workers after asbestos, with cases and exposure rising year on year.
+There are 12,000 deaths a year in the UK from inhalation of dust including silica in the workplace, opposed to just 142 recorded due to workplace accidents between 2020/2021.
+What’s more, there are an estimated 50,000 workers worldwide exposed to silica dust.

 The scale of the issue is not matched by the awareness and action needed to prevent it.

 Silicosis, as well as being the world’s most common occupational lung disease, can increase a person’s risk of tuberculosis, kidney disease, arthritis, and lung cancer.
-The consequences of silicosis have been estimated to cost employers in the UK construction industry over £1 million a year.
+The consequences of occupational silicosis have been estimated to cost employers in the UK construction industry over £1 million per year.

-In order to raise awareness and protect construction workers from this preventable disease, Trolex have launched the Air XS Silica Monitor, which can provide real time levels of dangerous particulates in the air.
+In order to raise awareness and protect construction workers from this entirely preventable disease, Trolex have launched the Air XS Silica Monitor, the world’s first real-time silica monitor, which can provide real-time data of dangerous silica dust particles workers are exposed to across any given day.

 Requiring no complicated set-up and only five minutes of maintenance a month, the Air XS Silica Monitor is easy-to-use and provides accurate, real-time RCS monitoring with minimal training, letting workers know if the amount of RCS content in their workspace is increasing as they work and when it has risen to dangerous levels.

-To find out more, get in touch today using the contact form below to speak to one of our experts about the Trolex Air XS Silica Monitor.
+Get in touch today using the contact form below to speak to one of our experts about how the Trolex Air XS Silica Monitor can help protect workers from occupational silicosis.

-It starts at a time when miners had next to no protection, especially from silica dust, and to a place that ‘roofed the world.’
-Snowdonia’s beautiful, bleak, Blaenau Ffestiniog.
+It starts at a time when miners had next to no protection, especially from harmful silica dust, and to a place that ‘roofed the world’; Snowdonia’s beautiful, bleak, Blaenau Ffestiniog.

 Recently awarded UNESCO heritage status, it was here that my grandfathers, great grandfathers, uncles, and cousins all worked, mining slate.